arananet/Tapuino-Reloaded/gerbers-nano/readme.md

 There might be a problem with pin 8 on the SD card buffer.
 If PCB manufacturer does not populate a required via to make pin 8 from the HC4050 to GND, this could produce a problem with SD card detection.
 If you have a multimeter, try to measure pin 8 from the HC4050 to GND, if you have continuity then the SD Card detection or initialization problem might be elsewhere, if not, to fix this, try to solder pin 8 to pin 2 of the octocoupler (GND).

-Also do not use CD4050BM it wont work, use HC4050 or HCT4050.
+Also do not use CD4050BM it wont work, use HC4050 or HCT4050 instead.

 See the next picture for illustration purposes.